awhit012/FEWD-52/resources/FEWD_52_Syllabus.md

 Learning Objectives:
 - Practice using jQuery to manipulate the DOM
 - Practice using more complex JavaScript data structures
+- Use `this` & `event` in JavaScript
+- Take advantage of Event Bubbling

 #### Lesson 13: Forms
 Learning Objectives: